-- SEC.
-2. Territory of the City of Naga.-The City of Naga which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Naga, in the Province of Camarines Sur. - SEC.
-3. Corporate Character of the City.-The City of Naga constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter. - SEC.
-4. Seal and general powers of the City.-The City shall have a common seal, and may alter the same at pleasure.
-It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution, and exercise all the powers hereafter conferred. - SEC.
-5. The City not liable for damages.-The City shall not be liable or held for damages or injuries to persons or Property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof. - SEC.
-6. Jurisdiction of the City.-The jurisdiction of the City of Naga for police purposes shall be coextensive with its territorial jurisdiction, and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.

-ARTICLE II.-The Mayor

 SEC.
-7. The Mayor-His appointment and compensation.-The Mayor shall be the chief executive of the City.
-He shall be appointed by the President of the Philippines, with the consent of the Commission on Appointments of the Congress of the

-Philippines, and shall hold office at the pleasure of the President.

-He shall receive a salary of not exceeding four thousand pesos a year.
-With the approval of the Secretary of the Interior, the Mayor may be provided in addition to his salary, a not commutable allowance of not exceeding two thousand pesos per annum.
+2. Territory of the City of Legaspi.-The City of Legaspi which is hereby created, shall comprise the present territorial jurisdiction of the municipalities of Legaspi and Daraga in the Province of Albay.

+The President of the Philippines may, by executive order, increase the territory of the City of Legaspi by adding thereto such contiguous barrios or municipalities as may be necessary and desirable in the public interest.

 SEC.
+3. Corporate character of the city.-The City of Legaspi constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter.

+SEC.
+4. Seal and general powers of the city.-The city shall have a common seal, and may alter the same at pleasure.
+It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution, and exercise all the powers hereinafter conferred.

+SEC.
+5. The city not liable for damages.-The city shall not be liable or held for damages or injuries to persons or property arising from the failure of the municipal board the mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said municipal board, mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof.

+SEC.
+6. Jurisdiction of the city.-The jurisdiction of the City of Legaspi for police purposes shall be coextensive with its territorial jurisdiction, and shall extend to three miles from the shores of Legaspi; and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.

+ARTICLE II.- The Mayor

+SEC.
+7. The mayor-His appointment and compensation.-The mayor shall be the chief executive of the city.
+He shall be appointed by the President of the Philippines, with the consent of the Commission on Appointments of the Congress of the Philippines, and shall hold office at the pleasure of the President.

+He shall receive a salary of five thousand four hundred pesos a year.
+With the approval of the Secretary of the Interior, the mayor may be provided, in addition to his salary, a non-commutable allowance of not exceeding two thousand pesos per annum.

-8. The Acting Mayor.-In the event of sickness, absence, or other temporary incapacity of the Mayor, or in the event of a vacancy in the position of Mayor, their City Treasurer shall perform the duties of the Mayor until said office shall be filled in accordance with law.
-If, for any reason, the duties of the office of the Mayor cannot be performed by the City Treasurer, said duties shall be performed by the City Engineer In case of the incapacity of the officials mentioned above to perform the duties of the Mayor, the President shall appoint or designate one.
-The Acting Mayor shall have the same powers and duties as the Mayor, and, if one appointed or designated is other than government official, he shall receive the same compensation.
+SEC.
+8. The acting mayor.-In the event of sickness, absence, or other temporary incapacity of the mayor, or in the event of a vacancy in the position of mayor, the city treasurer shall perform the duties of the mayor until said office shall be filled in accordance with law.
+If, for any reason, the duties of the office of the mayor cannot be performed by the city treasurer, said duties shall be performed by the city engineer.
+In case of the incapacity of the officials mentioned above to perform the duties of the mayor, the President shall appoint or designate one.
+The acting mayor shall have the same powers and duties as the mayor, and, if one appointed or designated is other than a government official, he shall receive the same compensation.